Top 10 reasons' you can't stay away from the Gold Coast

 1. Surf yourself silly

 The Gold Coast is one of the world's best surfing locations and there are breaks for every skill level, including plenty of waves for body surfers and boogie boarding.
-Along the 57km Gold Coast surf trail, check out Tugun, Greenmount, Currumbin Alley, Palm Beach, Broadbeach or Rainbow Bay.
-And there's always the dependable Surfers Paradise beach break.
+Along the 57km Gold Coast surf trail, check out the dependable Surfers Paradise beach break, the world-class waves at Currumbin Alley and these three spots that are said to have the best waves of their type in the world:

 2. Dine alfresco every night

 The best side of the Gold Coast is outside.
 On patios, decks, pavements and balconies, your evening meal comes with a big helping of sea-scented air and sun-warmed scenery.
-Make the most of the coast's excellent cafés and restaurants, like the iconic Rick Shores in Burleigh or do-it-yourself with wonderful local ingredients.
-And we cannot help but mention the GC's rooftop bar revolution, with relaxing Sunday beats on the Italian rooftop of Justin Lane, to the unique market style collaboration at The Collection.
+Make the most of the coast's excellent cafés and restaurants, like The Collective in Palm Beach, a five-kitchen market-style venue with a huge opening ceiling.
+And we have to mention the GC's rooftop bar revolution, with everything from relaxing Sunday beats on the Italian rooftop of Justin Lane to cocktails and meze eats in style at Bar Hellenika.

 3. Go hiking in the hinterland